 Since the last decade, cyber attackers have especially affected businesses that depend on computerized technology for conducting their daily business.
-Cybercrime is a significant threat to all businesses regardless of their sizes.
-Therefore, it is important to invest in cybersecurity for protecting your business and data against malicious cyber-criminals and hackers.
+Cybercrime is a significant threat to all businesses regardless of their size.
+Therefore, it is important to invest in cyber security in banking for protecting your business and data against malicious cyber criminals and hackers.
 It is important to build cyber resilience.

-Cybersecurity in banking is of great importance.
+Cyber security in banking is of great importance.
 Since 2010, Indian banks have rapidly adopted newer technologies and digital channels while keeping up with the underlying objective of increasing revenues and footprints.
-83% of the CISOs agree on the increase in cyber attacks on banks since 2018.
+83% of CISOs agree on the increase in cyber attacks on banks since 2018.

 Since 2019, several banking institutions have been targeted by cyber attackers.
 Some of them include:

 Database that was dated back to 2013 consisting of the personal data of approximately 800,000 clients including names, addresses, phone numbers, approved credit limits, and work notes on client’s contracts was made publicly available.
 The database allegedly belonged to OTP Bank.
 According to the bank, there was no evidence of information leakage recorded in our bank, and the origin of this database remained unknown to the bank.